Kagerjay/Free-Code-Camp-Projects/Basic Algorithm Scripting/README.md

 ```

 4. Find the Longest Word in a String
+*Return the length of the longest word in the provided sentence.
+Your response should be a number.*
 ```javascript
 findLongestWord("The quick brown fox jumped over the lazy dog") // should return a number. findLongestWord("The quick brown fox jumped over the lazy dog") // should return 6.